Kjos/OculusGoStreamer/README.md

 have gotten it to work, but I'm not up to date on what they did.

 A desktop streaming application for the OculusGo and GearVR (although untested).
+Basically works in any browser.
+Reported working with Nintendo Switch as well.

 ------ Made by Kaj Toet ---